farooq96/InformationVisualization/Visualization 1/ML_model_doc.md

 ---
 Title       : Documentation for Machine Learning Model
 Job         : Predict whether a given set of strings (a,b) are match or mismatch.
 In the given context a--> Product on Receipt and b--> Product matched by Elastic Search
-Model Used  : XGBoost
+Output      : Binary output; 0 signifies a mismatch prediction and 1 signifies a match prediction Model Used  : XGBoost
 Features    : Trained on 16 Numerical features Language    : Python